Introduction

 Common attacks

-The ability to tap network traffic and perform full packet capture (including of unencrypted, decrypted or decryptable payloads), enables automated and manual detection of threats at the network layer, which otherwise might be undetectable through other means (such as log analysis).
+The ability to tap network traffic and perform full packet capture of payloads (unencrypted, decrypted or decryptable) enables automated and manual detection of threats at the network layer that might otherwise go undetectable through other means (such as log analysis or endpoint analysis).
+For this reason, an organisation’s SOC will need access to a variety of data (logs, telemetry and protocol payload) to monitor, detect and respond to a range of attacks by analysing network traffic.

-For this reason, an organisation’s SOC will need access to a variety of data (logs, telemetry and protocol payload) in order to monitor, detect and respond to tunnelling attacks through the analysis of network traffic.
-DNS tunnelling-related cyber security incidents can be detected through protocol payload analysis or through the statistical analysis of log data (anomaly detection based on uniqueness and volume, or matches against IOCs in CTI).
-Attack techniques that leverage Fast Flux DNS and algorithm generated domain names can make detection challenging.
-Logs and flow telemetry provide threat hunting and CSIR teams with the ability to retrospectively analyse traffic flows for indicators of compromise.
+An organisation’s SOC requires access to a variety of data sources -including logs, telemetry and protocol payload in order to effectively monitor, detect and respond to tunnelling attacks, through network traffic analysis.
+DNS tunnelling-related cyber security incidents can be identified through protocol payload inspection or statistical analysis of log data (such as anomaly detection based on uniqueness and volume, or matching against IOCs from CTI).
+Attack techniques that leverage Fast Flux DNS and algorithm-generated domain names further complicate detection efforts.
+Logs and flow telemetry also enables threat hunting and CIR teams to retrospectively analyse traffic flows for IOCs.

 DoT, DoH and DoQ